 Do you remember what you were before they told you what to be?
-‘They’ stands for red notifications, followers, likes, popular hashtags, tags, check-ins, viral videos and their views.
+‘They’ stands for red notifications, followers, likes, popular hashtags, tags, check-ins, viral videos, and their views.
 You are not surprised it doesn’t stand for people.
-For real physical presences who with face to face interaction can decisively influence your existence.
-If you haven’t already dictate it to yourself, on your own.
+For real physical presence with face to face, interaction can decisively influence your existence.
+If you haven’t already dictated it to yourself, on your own.
 Well, you haven’t and this doesn’t surprise you either.
 But it should.
 Actually, the most shocking thing is you lack actual individual presences to affect you because they are busy standing behind screens of all kinds, in order to decide what to be.

 The sad truth behind all this absence of human presence around you, around them, is that it is considered normal.
-It has become the norm that leads our lives and we believe it is natural to smile more often to screens than to faces, to talk through devices instead of talking to ears, to accept praises through likes or comments instead of hand shakes or encouraging gestures, to record voice messages instead of arrange a meeting to catch up and have a proper discussion, to feel pretty and acknowledged only when notifications exceed their usual number and eventually to expect all these things to help us determine how we feel.
-To let them define how fast our heart beats, how smiley our faces become, how sad we may get, how far our reactions of anger or surprise can go and even how we experience our emotions for others.
+It has become the norm that leads our lives and we believe it is natural to smile more often to screens than to faces, to talk through devices instead of talking to ears, to accept praises through likes or comments instead of handshakes or encouraging gestures, to record voice messages instead of arranging a meeting to catch up and have a proper discussion, to feel pretty and acknowledged only when notifications exceed their usual number and eventually to expect all these things to help us determine how we feel.
+To let them define how fast our heartbeats, how smiley our faces become, how sad we may get, how far our reactions of anger or surprise can go, and even how we experience our emotions for others.

 Nevertheless, the real shock derives from the fact that no one puts the blame on us.
-This naturality has put us in a lethargic, televised sleep and we continue to lead our lives like viral videos who end up to be brighter than our future.
-To exonerate guilt even more we call this modern life and occassionally we force ourselves to adapt whether we embrace it or not since nobody wants to be an outcast.
-This modern life that it is as a matter of fact lived behind glass screens, where one after the next everything looks better through garish filters, and we’ve become patrons at the museum of our existence, in the end.
-But there seems no end to it at all, only an ongoing carnival of idiots on show which is called ‘the easy way out’.
+This naturality has put us in a lethargic, televised sleep and we continue to lead our lives like viral videos who end up being brighter than our future.
+To exonerate guilt even more we call this modern life and occasionally we force ourselves to adapt whether we embrace it or not since nobody wants to be an outcast.
+This modern life that it is, as a matter of fact, lived behind glass screens, where one after the next everything looks better through garish filters, and we’ve become patrons at the museum of our existence, in the end.
+But there seems no end to it at all, only an ongoing carnival of idiots on a show which is called ‘the easy way out’.
 The easy way out of life’s course since the harder the world gets the more we entrench behind devices and gadgets to handle it.

 The hard way to be what we want to be.
-There is no easy way to happiness and self-fulfilment after all.
+There is no easy way to happiness and self-fulfillment after all.
 There will never be, no matter what this screen tells you.